Olympic champ Zverev wins at US Open; Djokovic set to begin

 He certainly looks capable of finishing the job this time.
 He stormed past Djokovic in the final two sets of their Olympic semifinal and then rolled past Karen Khachanov in the final.

-That made Zverev one of three men, along with Djokovic and Casper Ruud, with four titles this season.
+Zverev is one of three men, along with Djokovic and Casper Ruud, with four titles this season.
+But he knows the tournaments that Djokovic won make him the obvious pick in New York.

+“If a guy wins three majors in the same year and then is at the U.S. Open, you have to give him the favorite card,” Zverev said.
+“Because if not now, then when?”

 Barty won Wimbledon for her second major title and now is back in New York after remaining in Australia last year when the event was played with no fans because of the coronavirus pandemic.

+“I was disappointed not to be able to come and play last year but I think playing here this year with fans makes it all the better,” Barty said.

 No. 4 seed Karolina Pliskova, the 2016 U.S. Open runner-up who lost to Barty in the Wimbledon final, beat American teenager Caty McNally 6-3, 6-4.
-No. 17 seed Maria Sakkari topped Marta Kostyuk 6-4, 6-3.
+Belinda Bencic, the women’s Olympic gold medalist seeded 11th, beat Arantxa Rus 6-4, 6-4, and No. 17 seed Maria Sakkari topped Marta Kostyuk 6-4, 6-3.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports